I’m a freelance writer and editor based in Boulder, Colorado. I’m also an editor-at-large for BICYCLING Magazine.

 In a past life, I worked in finance.
 By 26, I was one of my firm’s youngest vice presidents.
 But that path never quite felt right.
 So after about five years, I quit my job to be a ski bum in New Zealand and Colorado.
 It was an experiment: What would it be like to do something I loved every day?

 I eventually ended up in a marketing job in the bike industry.
 But I always wanted to be a journalist.
-So when I turned 30, I started freelancing full-time.
-I wrote for publications including Outside, Condé Nast Traveler, BIKE, and Slowtwitch.
-While I was spending a summer mountain biking in Chamonix, France, I landed a job at BICYCLING as the gear editor.
-Now I write and edit features of all kinds: long-form narratives, big service packages, interviews, and more.
+When I turned 30, I had an epiphany on an airplane that led me to quit my job and start freelancing full-time.
+While I was spending a summer mountain biking and writing in Chamonix, France, I landed a position at BICYCLING as the gear editor.
+Later, I became the features editor for both BICYCLING and Runners World.
 I’m proud to be part of the hardworking team that helped BICYCLING earn two 2017 National Magazine Award nominations.
+Now, as a contributor, I write and edit features, service, hot takes, gear reviews, and a regular column for the magazine.
+My most popular stories span a wide range of topics, from the self-discovery gained by going #FullEnduro, to the intersection of #MeToo and cycling, to the celebration of the wonderful outliers in our communities.